Photo Credit: Jason Houston

 Progress reports are made during board calls and an annual report is shared with the CCNet community at the end of each year.

 Funding for CCNet global activities is raised by the coordination team, in close coordination with the board.
-Partner organizations make contributions, and additional funds are raised through donations and in some cases by charging registration fees, when appropriate, to recuperate some training costs.
+Partner organizations make contributions, and additional funds are raised through donations and in some cases by charging registration fees, when appropriate, to recover some training costs.
 Regional networks play a critical role in raising funds for strategic actions.
 While 40% of CCNet’s overall budget is managed by the coordination team for strategic plan actions, regional and thematic networks provide 60% of the total budget in direct funding and in-kind support for regional activities.

 CCNet is a network of individuals with the training and experience to lead project development, monitoring, and adaptation using the Conservation Standards.
 More than 700 coaches participate in CCNet; there is no membership fee and participation is voluntary.